5 Fast Facts: Medical Professionals Join ACLJ To Debunk Abortion Safety Myth at the Supreme Court

 Plus, there are the eyewitness accounts.
 Our ACLJ amicus brief lists hundreds of cases of abortion patients being carried off in ambulances across the country, often at rates of three to five dozen or more incidents each year, from 2011-2019.
 This is just the tip of the iceberg – the few cases where someone witnessed the incident and there was a published account.
 Planned Parenthood itself conceded, as a federal appeals court noted in a prior case, that more than 200 women must be hospitalized after abortion each year, in Texas alone!

-In June Medical, Louisiana is defending modest efforts to set minimum safety standards for abortion providers, to protect the women seeking abortions.
+In June Medical, Louisiana is defending modest efforts to set minimum safety standards for abortion providers in order to protect the women seeking abortions.
 No matter one's position on abortion, at least one should support basic safety requirements, especially in light of the serious health hazards we document in our brief.

 We urge the Supreme Court to affirm the ruling of the Fifth Circuit, the federal appeals court that upheld the Louisiana abortion regulation.
 A ruling by the Supreme Court is expected in late June.